-Creating a perfectly tailored garment, especially when using woven fabric, often requires the use or darts, which add fullness to a specific location in a garment.
-Bust darts are commonly used in women’s wear to create fullness at the apex of the chest, while keeping the armhole closely fitted to the body to avoid gaping.
+Creating a perfectly tailored garment, especially when using woven fabric, often requires the use of darts, which add fullness to a specific location in a garment.
+Bust darts are commonly used in women’s wear to create fullness at the apex of the chest while keeping the armhole closely fitted to the body to avoid gaping.

 You can also rotate darts to different places to keep the overall fit intact but change the design.
 By maintaining the dart tip location at the apex point and rotating it to the shoulder, I’m able to keep my fit but have the aesthetic of a shoulder dart rather than a bust dart.